home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 address:
-  description: Group address new values will be sent to. *DPT 10.001*
+  description: The group address to which new values will be sent. *DPT 10.001*
   required: true
   type: [string, list]
 state_address: